learn-co-curriculum/python-programming-univbasics-expression-and-evaluation-defined/README.md

 > This process, as for mathematical expressions, is called evaluation.

 That's pretty good!
-That should align with you experience of having a conversation with IRB from the previous lesson.
-Think about `255 / 5` which elements of it are _constants_, _variables_, or _operators_?
+That should align with you experience of having a conversation with the Python interpreter from the previous lesson.
+Think about `255 / 5`.
+Which elements of it are _constants_, _variables_, or _operators_?
 Let's look together.

 ## Identify the Parts of an "Expression"